What is a maverick man?

 He's creative and inventive and often, unconventional.

-For him, we have created our line of unique accessories for the unconventional man.
+For him, we have created our line of distinctly uncommon, unique mens accessories.

-Your Maverick Man, Jerry Morris, was born into a poor family in rural Georgia. (however, he did not walk to school barefoot in three feet of snow!)
+Your Maverick Man, Jerry Morris, was born into a poor family in rural Georgia. (however, he did not walk to school barefoot in three feet of snow!) in the late 40s.
 “We didn’t have a lot of modern conveniences but the love of God and family was always present.
-My Mama and Daddy taught me respect, integrity, to follow the golden rule and at the age of fifteen my Daddy led me to the Lord”.
+My Mama and Daddy taught me respect, integrity, and to follow the Golden Rule.
+At the age of fifteen my Daddy led me to the Lord”.
 Love built on the Rock proved to be a solid foundation for Jerry.

 Rural life also gave him daily access to the great outdoors where he spent most of his time hunting, hiking, exploring and dreaming.
 He loved Western movies.
 Roy Rogers and Gene Autry were his heroes.
 He dreamed of being a cowboy someday and having his own ranch and horses (a dream he would realize in his twenties!).
 He would sometimes dress like a cowboy.

 Jerry’s older brother is a Viet Nam vet - sent over in 1960-62 before it was declared a war, and when soldiers were still venerated and honored.
-When Franklin came home on leave one weekend, Jerry was more than thrilled to have his brother home!
+When Franklin came home on leave one weekend, Jerry was more than thrilled to see him again!
 And to top it off, Franklin let Jerry wear a new pair of cowboy boots he had purchased.
-Jerry was feeling mighty proud in these boots, literally walking in the shoes of his older brother... an American soldier; a gunner.
+Jerry was feeling mighty proud in these boots, literally walking in the shoes of his older brother – an American soldier, a gunner.

 Jerry went to work in a factory at 18, which started a forty-year career, eventually advancing to plant manager.
 It was there where he learned that hard work, perseverance and confidence were keys to his success.
 He also maintained respect and loyalty from his employees by employing this motto: “Give others credit for achievements and take responsibility for failures.”